Honors Research Distinction in Psychology

-A. Yes, applications to graduate with Honors Research Distinction are available from the Arts and Sciences Honors Office and from their website.
+A. Yes, the application to graduate with Honors Research Distinction is available from the Arts and Sciences Honors Office and from their website.
 You will need to submit a research proposal and your Faculty Thesis Advisor’s signature on the application form.
 If you do not have an approved Honors Contract on file at the Honors Office, you will need to call 292-5750 to schedule an appointment with the Psychology Honors Advisor to complete the Major Program Form of the application (you will have to complete the psychology major contract requirements (see below).

 Q. What’s the difference between beginning 4999.01H in my junior year or my senior year?

 A. If you begin 4999.01H in the spring semester, you will have more time to complete your Thesis (15 Months), and therefore, you can begin the course with nothing more than a Thesis Advisor secured and use the first semester to develop your proposal and gain approval for data collection.
-If you begin 4999.01H in fall semester of your senior year, you have less time to complete your Thesis (9 months) so you will only be permitted to enroll in 4999.01H if you demonstrate that you already have a developed Thesis and that you have already collected data or you are prepared to begin data collection immediately.
+If you begin 4999.01H in fall semester of your senior year, you have less time to complete your Thesis (9 months) so you will only be permitted to enroll in 4999.01H if you demonstrate that you already have a developed Thesis proposal and that you have already collected data or you are prepared to begin data collection immediately.

 Q. What does it mean to “defend” a Thesis?